craimbert/docker-registry-cache-redis/README.md

 ````

 ##Set up the IP of the host
-If you are using docker-machine, use the IP of that docker-machine; or just use "localhost" otherwise
+Use the IP of the docker host.
+Example using docker-machine:
 ````
 MY_IP=$(docker-machine ip $(docker-machine active))
 ````